Skip to main content Skip to secondary navigation

 Leave of absence or separation from Stanford

 If for any reason you take a paid leave of absence, your grant will be frozen during your leave.
 You cannot contribute to your account or submit any claims that you incur during your leave.
 When you return from leave, your account will be reinstated and your contributions will be adjusted so you meet your original election amount by the end of the year.
-If you are on unpaid leave, your Dependent Day Care Flexible Spending Account (DDCFSA) will be frozen while you are on your leave.
+If you are on unpaid leave, your Dependent Care Flexible Spending Account (DCFSA) will be frozen while you are on your leave.

 Please refer to the University HR Service Team for further questions about leave.